Meet Daniel Onyango.

 Since there were no film or music production schools in Kibera, Daniel and the other members of Hitbox needed to get creative to boost their craft.
 First, each member needed an affordable phone, one that would help them manage their data, efficiently store music and video files, and collaborate with other members of the team.
 So one by one, they bought Android (Go edition) smartphones.

 “Just like I struggled, there are upcoming artists from Kibera who can’t afford studio time.
-So we’ll let them record for free.”
+So we’ll let them record for free of charge.”

 Today, Hitbox Collective is a hub for artists of all sorts in Kibera: cinematographers, rappers, musicians, producers, visual artists, and more.
 Their videos have thousands of views on YouTube, and they’ve been featured on radio and TV programs throughout Kenya.
 But that doesn’t mean that Daniel is done growing.